roberto-pg/queue-back/README.md

 <br/>

 ### This api uses socket-io for real-time call management, using priority level criteria.
-In addition, it allows viewing the ticket called and the last calls
+The routes have been structured to allow viewing of the ticket called and the last calls

 <br/>
 <br/>